arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 This also prevents you from accidentally winding up with a comma after the final item on your list -- another common issue or error!

 --{{6}}--
+I want to emphasize that all of these things are **style choices** intended to make your queries easier for you and other humans to read; they generally don't impact the way your queries run at all (with the exception of dot notation, which sometimes is mandatory for your query to work -- we'll come back to that later).
+So your SQL statements will work just fine whether or not you do these things.
+But I encourage you to prioritize creating queries that are as **readable** as possible, not just functional.
+When you re-open an old query months later, you'll be very glad you did!
 Now that we've got you thinking about style, let's move on to the substance of SQL and work with SELECT and FROM.

 ### SELECT and FROM